 Introduces responsive, observational drawing from still lives and live models while working with a variety of drawing tools.
 Art studio fee will be assessed.
 (GE)

 ART 210 Foundations in Painting (4)

-Introduces beginning concepts, materials, and techniques involved in painting.(GE)
+Introduces beginning concepts, materials, and techniques involved in painting.
+(GE) Art Studio fee will be assessed.

 ART 230 Foundations in Digital Arts (4)